The questions procedure

 That guidance makes it clear that your employer should treat any such questions seriously and promptly and not ignore them.
 Any such questions and answers can form part of the evidence in a case brought under the Equality Act 2010.

-Whether the claim is about events that happened before 6 April 2014 or on or after that date, your employer must not you badly because you have sent them questions about your claim.
+Whether the claim is about events that happened before 6 April 2014 or on or after that date, your employer must not treat you badly because you have sent them questions about your claim.
 If they do, it will almost certainly be unlawful victimisation under the Equality Act 2010.
 You can make a claim to the Employment Tribunal about that.